Travis Burns (actor): Modelling

 Aside from acting, Burns is a model by profession.
 In September 2015, Burns was featured naked in a Cosmopolitan magazine centrefold, as part of Neighbours 30th anniversary celebrations, but also to raise funds for cancer research.
 Later that month, Burns was listed as one of Cleo magazine's top–30 "Bachelor of the Year" nominees for 2015.

 Personal life

 Burns was born on 23 April 1991, in Bacchus Marsh, a regional centre of Victoria, Australia.
 Burns has been in a relationship with model, actress and fellow Neighbours star, Emma Lane, since 2013; in March 2016, the couple announced their engagement.
 They married on 16 December 2017 on the Bellarine Peninsula.
+In July 2023, Burns announced that he and Lane were expecting their first child in December.
+Their child was born in November 2023.